kirderf1/aftiktuna/aftiktuna-rust/assets/readme.md

 Contains crew data used when starting a new game.

-## `assets/character_profiles.json`

-Contains a list of character profiles that is picked from when the game selects a random profile.

 ## `assets/aftik_colors.json`

 Contains a list of aftik color definitions.

+## `assets/selectable_aftik_color_names.json`

+Contains a list of aftik colors that may be used for randomly-generated aftiks, together with a list of relevant names for each color.

 ## `assets/location/*.json`